 For document presentation you have to book an appointment time registering for the document legalisation service.

 - For document presentation: Monday to Friday 9am–12pm

 - For document collection: Monday to Thursday 2pm–4pm, Friday 9am–12pm and 2pm–3pm

-Documents for legalisation are to be submitted directly to the Consular Department of the Ministry of Foreign Affairs.
-Certificate (Apostille) is issued at the Consular Department only for documents originating from Lithuania and submitted via diplomatic representations and consular posts of the Republic of Lithuania, as well as for documents within legal aid applications submitted by courts, prosecutor''s offices and pre-trial investigation institutions of the Republic of Lithuania.
+Documents for legalisation are to be submitted directly to the Consular Department of the Ministry of Foreign Affairs (or via courier, but cannot be submitted by post).
+Certificate (Apostille) is issued at the Consular Department only for documents originating from Lithuania and submitted via diplomatic representations and consular posts of the Republic of Lithuania, as well as for documents within legal aid applications submitted by courts, prosecutor''''''''s offices and pre-trial investigation institutions of the Republic of Lithuania.

 For more information please call: +370 5 250 7706.

 When submitting documents for legalisation, please include the following: